If you did to a Google search right now for “what is SEO”, you will most certainly stumble upon technical definitions such as the ones below:

 A search engine is a piece of software that helps organize information.
 When I typed the search terms “what is SEO” into the Google search bar in my browser, Google return over 568,000,000 search results.

 These results are not all created equal.
-Some content creators take a long time to create amazing content, and others not as much.
-Some business owners take special care of their websites, and others not as much.
+Some content creators take a long time to create amazing content, and others do not.
+Some business owners take special care of their websites and others bypass this step.

 What is SEO: The great analogy